-Santa Ana College has worked to improve the campus fleet by the replacement of gas powered maintenance carts with new electric powered carts.
-SAC also upgraded one of its security vehicles to a Prius hybrid vehicle.
+Santa Ana College has worked to improve the campus fleet by replacing gas-powered maintenance carts with new, electric-powered carts.
+SAC also upgraded one of its security vehicles to a Prius hybrid vehicle and utilizes an electric Segway.
 The District will continue to upgrade its campus fleet with more fuel efficient vehicles as they are replaced.